ashleydavis/the-data-wrangler-blog/_posts/2021-04-10-simplifying-application-deployment-with-doulevo.md

 # Many services

-A distributed application is composed of many services and services can be located separate on your development computer or they can be co-located under a parent directory.
+A distributed application is composed of many services and services can be located separately on your development computer or they can be co-located under a parent directory.

 Each service on your development computer can be separately authenticated with the backend.
 This means you can be working with services for different applications or different backends by working in different directories on your development computer.